SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

 predict.py
 ```
 -i	# input image to predict
--o	# file name of the output image
+-o	# filename of the output image
 -c	# GPU support is enabled by default.
 Use this parameter to predict on CPU
 ```

-There are some more parameters which can be useful
+There are some more parameters which can be useful.

 ### Evaluation